 Change Word to Light Mode (applies to All Office Apps)

-Most of the computer interfaces and software uses light theme/mode for displaying content because this mode resembles the look of ink on paper, making texts more readable than other themes.
+Most computer interfaces and software use light theme/mode for displaying content because this mode resembles the look of ink on paper, making texts more readable than other themes.

 Light Mode, also known as Positive contrast polarity, is the classic black text on white background.
 If you have normal vision or are in a bright environment, this mode helps you digest information much easier.
-In the light background, there’ll be more light, hence pupils don’t need to dilate more to let in more light, which makes it easy for your eyes to comprehend the information.
+In a light background, there'll be more light; hence pupils don't need to dilate more to let in more light, which makes it easy for your eyes to comprehend the information.

-By default, the Office apps (including Word) are set to ‘use system settings’ (Windows theme) or ‘Colorful’, but you can change the look and feel of all your Office programs by changing the Office Theme or background.
-As we mentioned before, when you change the theme of one of the Office apps, it automatically carries your Office themes across the suite to all apps.
-To change the Microsoft Word theme to the ‘White’ theme (light mode), follow these steps:
+By default, the Office apps (including Word) are set to 'use system settings' (Windows theme) or ‘Colorful’, but you can change the look and feel of all your Office programs by changing the Office Theme or background.
+As we mentioned before, changing the theme of one of the Office apps automatically carries your Office themes across the suite to all apps.
+To change the Microsoft Word theme to the 'White' theme (light mode), follow these steps: